Philosophy

 Why userspace, not kernel?

 The microkernel remains tiny, verifiable, non-conscious.
-The AIs don’t need to be the kernel—they need to understand it.
+Integrated AIs do not need to be the kernel - they need to understand it.
 This creates layered awareness:

 - The microkernel: mechanisms without policy